-- Faulty Fences/Gates: If you own a pool, you should have a working fence and/or gate to keep unwanted guests out of your pool.
+- Faulty Fences/Gates: If you own a pool, you should have a working fence or gate to keep unwanted guests out.
 Having this layer of protection will also lower your insurance costs and help you avoid liability should someone trespass and injure themselves in your pool.

-- Missing Depth Markers: A pool should label the depth of its deepest part so swimmers can be informed if it's over their limits.
+- Missing Depth Markers: A pool should label the depth of its deepest part to inform swimmers if it's over their limits.